-A reconciliation between key adjusted and statutory measures is provided on page 17 of this Group Finance Director's review.
-Further details are provided in note 4 to the Condensed Consolidated Financial Statements, Adjusted measures.
-For the avoidance of duplication, further information on the Group's financial performance can be found on pages 5 to 15 of this Strategic Report.
+A reconciliation between key adjusted1 and statutory measures is provided below.
+Further details are provided in note 4 to the summary financial information included within this announcement, Adjusted measures.
+For the avoidance of duplication, further information on the Group's financial performance can be found within this announcement.